 Their eco-friendly basics are made in Canada, the US, and Europe and have carefully ensured that their products are pure and contain no harmful chemicals.
 Their sizes range from XS-XXL.

 Rawganique — fabric and materials

-Rawganique uses organic pima cotton, flax linen, and hemp, the buttons are even made from natural shell.
+Rawganique uses organic Pima cotton, flax linen, and hemp, the buttons are even made from natural shells.
 These materials are not only great for the environment, but they are breathable and soft to the touch.

 Rawganique — ethical sourcing

 Rawganique grows their own organic cotton, hemp, and flax linens, they watch over all aspects of this process from growth to sewing.
-They are a sweatshop free company which highlights being animal cruelty free, no animal testing, and zero slave labour.
+They are a sweatshop-free company that highlights being animal cruelty-free, no animal testing, and zero slave labor.

 Rawganique — corporate responsibility